Prince Eze is literally the biggest reason for the resurgence of the Perpetual Altas this season.

 CJay Perez was disqualified from any individual and team awards due to his infraction resulting to a one-game suspension.
 Perez failed to inform the NCAA of his PBA Draft application and was suspended for Game 1 of the Finals.

 In the Juniors Division, La Salle Greenhills point guard Joel Cagulangan was named the MVP of Season 94.
 The leader of the Junior Blazers averaged 18.7 points, 7.1 assists and 6.1 rebounds for the season.

-He is joined by fellow Junior Blazers Inand Fornillos and Joshua David.
-Fornillos finished with averages of 12.4 points, 10.3 rebounds and 2.0 blocks.
+He is joined by fellow Junior Blazers Inand Fornilos and Joshua David.
+Fornilos finished with averages of 12.4 points, 10.3 rebounds and 2.0 blocks.
 David normed 14.5 points and 6.6 rebounds.
 Clint Escamis was also named to the Mythical Team.
 He led the Finals-bound Mapua Red Robins with 18.1 points, 4.7 rebounds and 3.2 assists before suffering an injury to his knee.

 Closing out the Juniors Division Mythical team is Arellano Braves big man, Aaron Fermin.
 Fermin actually led the league in Statistical Points but wasn’t a candidate for the MVP because his team missed the Final Four.
 Fermin put up monster numbers with 15.6 points and 6.2 rebounds.